The Voodoo World Tour: Background

 Following Voodoo's release, D'Angelo embarked on his second international tour in support of the album.
 The tour was sponsored by the clothing company Levi Strauss & Co., and it featured D'Angelo promoting an end to gun violence.
 After signing an initiative on June 7, 2000, at Hamilton High School in West Los Angeles to collect a million signatures by November 7 in support of "common-sense solutions" to end gun violence, the anti-gun violence organization PAX agreed to sponsor the tour.
 The tour was also set to feature a wall composed of denim by Levi's, made available for fans to sign in support of anti-gun violence.
 Consisting of a group assembled and directed by Questlove, the Soultronics, composed mostly of session personnel, the tour became one of the most attended shows of the year.
 According to a July 2000 issue of Jet magazine, the tour's first half "sold out in every city."
-It began on March 1, 2000, at the House of Blues in Los Angeles, The tour lasted nearly eight months, while performances went for up to three hours a night.Rosen, Craig.
-D'Angelo Recalls The Artist's Influence on Him.
-Yahoo!
-Music.
-Retrieved on 2008-11-01.
+It began on March 1, 2000, at the House of Blues in Los Angeles, The tour lasted nearly eight months, while performances went for up to three hours a night.
 "The Voodoo Tour" was taken internationally to venues including Paris Olympia, Trump Taj Mahal, Brixton Academy, the Montreux Jazz Festival, the North Sea Jazz Festival and the Free Jazz Festival in Brazil.
 Tour manager Alan Leeds, who previously headed James Brown's late 1960s and early 1970s outings, as well as Prince's Purple Rain tour in the mid-1980s, cited "The Voodoo Tour" as his most memorable gig.
-J Dilla's group Slum Village opened on several dates, while R&B singer Anthony Hamilton sang backup within the Soultronics on occasion.Collar, Matt.
-Biography: Anthony Hamilton.
-Allmusic.
-Retrieved on 2008-11-30.
+J Dilla's group Slum Village opened on several dates, while R&B singer Anthony Hamilton sang backup within the Soultronics on occasion.